Burned-over district

 Historical study of the phenomenon began with Whitney R. Cross, in 1951.
 Subsequent study in the last quarter of the twentieth century re-assessed the extent to which religious fervor actually affected the region.
-Linda K. Pritchard uses statistical data to show that, compared to the rest of New York State, to the Ohio River Valley in the lower Midwest, and to the United States as a whole, the religiosity of the Burned-over district was typical rather than exceptional.
+Linda K. Pritchard uses statistical data to show that, compared to the rest of New York State, to the Ohio River Valley in the lower Midwest, and to the United States as a whole, the religiosity of the burned-over district was typical rather than exceptional.
 More recent works have argued that these revivals in Western New York had a unique and lasting impact upon the religious and social life of the entire nation.

 Religion

 Western New York was still an American frontier during the early Erie Canal boom, and professional and established clergy were scarce.
 Many of the self-taught people were susceptible to enthusiasms of folk religion.
 Evangelists won many converts to Protestant sects, such as Congregationalists, Baptists, and Methodists.
-Converts in nonconformist sects became part of numerous new religious movements, all of which were founded by laypeople during the early 19th century and included the following:
+Converts in nonconformist sects became part of numerous new religious movements, all of which were founded by laypeople during the early 19th century, including: